ivan7237d/pipe-function/README.md

 A nice thing is that as we get to a point where we need to type 'a', 'b', or 'c' in the code above, IntelliSense will show correct suggestions.
 When binding a checkbox, use [`bindingPropsCheckbox`](https://github.com/obvibase/utils/blob/master/src/lib/react/bindingPropsCheckbox.ts) instead of `bindingProps` so that `checked` prop would be used instead of `value`.

 In the above example, we used `objectProp` lens to transform a `StateView` into another `StateView`, but like other lenses, it also works on a `View` (a supertype of `StateView`).
-Thanks to that, we can also use `objectProp` in the conventional way to immutably set a property nested within a larger structure, as in the below example of a reducer.
+Thanks to that, we can use `objectProp` in the conventional way to immutably set a property nested within a larger structure, as in the below example of a reducer.
 We're going to use the following helper functions:

 - [`identity`](https://github.com/obvibase/utils/blob/master/src/lib/identity.ts): `const identity = <T>(value: T) => value`.